abpframework/abp/docs/en/Community-Articles/2023-09-20-Moving-Background-Job-Execution-To-A-Separate-Application/POST.md

 }
 ```

-Add `MyReportJob` and `MyReportJobArgs` classes to the `SeparateBackgroundJob.Common.Shared` project:
+Add the `MyReportJob` and `MyReportJobArgs` classes to the `SeparateBackgroundJob.Common.Shared` project:

 ```csharp
 public class MyReportJob : AsyncBackgroundJob<MyReportJobArgs>, ITransientDependency